 If burial is your preferred option, you’ll need to decide whether there is an existing family grave that is right for your child, or whether to consider a new lair which may be used by other family members in time.
 For new graves the main decision is which cemetery to choose, a church, council or privately-owned cemetery, or a woodland burial site.
-In Scotland, there are no burial fees applicable in Council cemeteries for registered children under the age of 18.
-Some private cemeteries do not charge for fees related to under 18s.

 Arrange a service or memorial for a child

 The event we arrange with you to lay your child to rest will be unique to what’s right for you.
 Let us guide you through the considerations, from choosing someone to lead the service, roles for friends and family as well as finding the best way to take care of flowers, music, transport and notices.